 - Toppings of choice: lettuce, avocado, tomato, salsa, onion, cheese, etc.

 Add ground beef to skillet, breaking it up as it cooks.
-As soon as a bit of the fat melts and coats the skillet, add the onions and continue to cook until the meat is cooked through and the onions softened.
+As soon as a bit of the fat melts and coats the skillet, add the onions and continue to cook until the meat is cooked through and the onions are softened.
 Drain the mixture, discarding fat.

-Clear a bit of space in the center of the skillet and add garlic and spices and allow to toast until fragrant, stir together.
-Sprinkle in flour and toast, stirring for a minute or two, then add potato, tomato, olives and water or stock.
+Clear a bit of space in the center of the skillet and add garlic and spices, and allow to toast until fragrant, stir together.
+Sprinkle in flour and toast, stirring for a minute or two, then add potato, tomato, olives, and water or stock.

 Bring to a boil and turn down to a simmer for about 10 to 15 minutes, stirring often, until mixture is thickened.